skeletonkey/joplin_alfred_workflow/README.md

 #### jn _folder_

-Create a new note and open it in the specified folder.
+Create a new note, in a specific folder with a specified name.

-Only an empty note (no title, no body) is created.
-[Issue #9](https://github.com/skeletonkey/joplin_alfred_workflow/issues/9) has been created to address this shortcoming.
+Type `jn` to select a folder, then enter the note title and press Enter to create it.

 ### Search